Urbanization in China: People's Republic of China

+Since 1953, the government of the People's Republic of China has changed its official criteria of urbanization at least six times.
 In 1949, the year that the People's Republic of China was founded, less than 10% of the population in mainland China was urban.
 Few cities at that time could be considered modern.
 The early PRC took a cautious approach to urbanization, with its national development strategy citing the principle of "controlling large cities, developing small cities cautiously."

 Throughout the Mao Zedong era, Chinese state planners designed urban areas with an explicit purpose of developing a socialist citizenry, including through the construction of work units called danwei, which provided housing, jobs, food, health care, and other elements of the iron rice bowl on-site.
 In the view of state planners, the design of the danwei would help promote proletarian consciousness and advance the progress of state socialism.

 During the period of the First Five Year Plan (1953–1957), China's urban planning was heavily influenced by the Soviet Union's experience.
 Soviet urban planners first came to the PRC in 1949 and returned in 1952 and 1955.
 Soviet experts helped write China's national standards and guidelines and Soviet text books and regulations were translated into Chinese.
 In the early part of the 1950s, city plans also followed the socialist city planning principles from the 1935 Moscow Master Plan.
 These principles included maintaining the old city core as administrative areas while building industry on the periphery with green space and residences between the two.
 During the First Year Plan period, the urban population grew by 30%.

 Influenced by Soviet disurbanists, China built satellite towns around industrial centers.
 Industrial-focused satellite towns include seven built by Shanghai in the late 1950s, among which were Minghang (mechanical and electrical), Anting (automotive), Jinshanwei (petrochemicals), and Wusong (steel).

 Urban population experienced a 'great jump' in 1958–1961 during the Great Leap Forward in conjunction with the massive industrialization effort.
 During the Cultural Revolution years of 1965–1975, urban population growth dropped as a result of rustication.
 From 1962 to 1978, it is estimated that almost 18 million urban youth moved to the countryside.
 Overall during the Mao-era, the urban population grew at a lower rate than the rural population did.

 However, after reforms were launched at the end of 1978, urban population growth began to accelerate.
 The inflow of foreign direct investment created massive employment opportunities, which fostered urban population growth.
 In the 1990s, urban population growth started to slow.
 This reflected a slower increase in employment growth following the restructuring of the state-owned enterprises (SOE).